janekpaw321/30-Days-Of-Python/25_Day_Pandas/25_pandas.md

 As you can see, pandas series is just one column of data.
 If we want to have multiple columns we use data frames.
 The example below shows pandas DataFrames.

-Let us see, an example of a pandas data frame:
+Let us see an example of a pandas data frame:

 ![Pandas data frame](../images/pandas-dataframe-1.png)